MANUFACTURERS' PROFILES

 KRÖPLIN

 KRÖPLIN is a German company.
 It was established a first time in 1883 by Heinrich Carl KRÖPLIN (02.05.1859 - 16.09.1945) in Bützow, (Northern Germany, near Rostock) in the former Grand Duchy of Mecklenburg-Schwerin.
 H. C. Kröplin had learnt clock manufacturing in Switzerland and France and manufactured measuring instruments, (spherometres for the optics industry, barometres etc.) in his own small factory.
 His heirs (son and son-in-law) were dispossessed of their property after the war in 1948 under the communist East-German government and the company was deleted from the commercial register.
 The family could flee to the West and re-founded KRÖPLIN in 1950 with new partners in Schlüchtern (Hesse, West-Germany).
-CEO: Claus Werckmeister (Ing.).
+CEO: Claus Werckmeister.

 TOP OF PAGE